CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp neighbor swp51 timers keepalive 10
+cumulus@switch:~$ nv set vrf default router bgp neighbor swp51 timers keepalive 10
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 # nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> timers route-advertisement</h>

 Configures the delay in seconds before advertising new results to a peer after making a new best path decision for a prefix.
 This delay rate limits the number of changes advertised to downstream peers and lowers processing requirements by slowing down convergence.
 The default value is 0 seconds.

 ### Command Syntax